olykos/Sift/README.md

 Open terminal, type bash indexVideo.sh http://www.youtube.com/watch?v=RWsx1X8PV_A (or any other url)

 Once the script completes, an entry is created in DynamoDB under that URL, containing the JSON transcription of the audio.

+For a transcribed youtube url, run node sift.js url word, to get links to all occurences of that word in the video.